EvoHull/Tapirs/docs/Setting-up-Tapirs/setup.md

 ## REMOVING FILES FROM PREVIOUS RUNS

 Snakemake can clean up files it as previously created.
 This is useful if you have reports and intermediate results from previous runs that you wish to remove before a new run.
-The Snakemake docs have a [FAQ on cleaning files](https://snakemake.readthedocs.io/en/stable/project_info/faq.html#how-do-i-remove-all-files-created-by-snakemake-i-e-like-make-clean), in short though try `snakemake some_target --delete-all-output --dry-run` The`--dry-run` flag checks what will be removed before you do it, when it looks fine rerun without this.
+The Snakemake docs have a [FAQ on cleaning files](https://snakemake.readthedocs.io/en/stable/project_info/faq.html#how-do-i-remove-all-files-created-by-snakemake-i-e-like-make-clean), in short though try `snakemake some_target --delete-all-output --dry-run` The`--dry-run` flag checks what will be removed before you do it, when it looks fine rerun without `--dry-run`.

+We highly recommend performing a `--dry-run` as `--delete-all-output` is as dangerous to your results as it sounds.

 ## REFERENCES